-If the MEA's with global reach and relevance lack comprehensive coverage and the implementation capacity required to make many of them effective, the new generation of regional environmental organizations bred in a few northern locales have not yet been extended to, or replicated in, much of the rest of the world.
-Indeed, as the experience of the United Nations Regional Commissions demonstrates, outside of Europe and now North America, there is little effective regional environmental institutional capacity at all.
+If the agreements and institutions with global reach and relevance lack the comprehensive coverage and implementation capacity required to make many of them effective, the new generation of regional environmental organizations bred in a few northern locales have not yet been extended to, or replicated in, much of the rest of the world.
+Indeed, as the experience of the United Nations Regional Commissions demonstrates, and despite UNEP's effort to create regional offices, outside of Europe and now North America, there is little effective regional environmental institutional capacity at all.